lucasvolkmer/d2l-en-branch/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.md

 \mathbf{A}\mathbf{x} = \mathbf{b},
 $$

-do que calcular o inversa e multiplicar para obter
+do que calcular a inversa e multiplicar para obter

 $$
 \mathbf{x} = \mathbf{A}^{-1}\mathbf{b}.
 $$

-Just as division by a small number can lead to numerical instability, so can inversion of a matrix which is close to having low rank.
+Assim como a divisão por um pequeno número pode levar à instabilidade numérica, o mesmo pode acontecer com a inversão de uma matriz que está perto de ter uma classificação baixa.

 Moreover, it is common that the matrix $\mathbf{A}$ is *sparse*, which is to say that it contains only a small number of non-zero values.